afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/fatcat_prep.rst

 there are two main tools in TORTOISE for corrective preprocessing of diffusion data:

-    "*DIFF_PREP* - software for image resampling, motion, eddy current distortion, and EPI distortion correction using a structural image as target, and for re-orientation of data to a common space.
+    * *DIFF_PREP* - software for image resampling, motion, eddy
+      current distortion, and EPI distortion correction using a structural image as target, and for re-orientation of data to a common space.

-    *DR-BUDDI* - software for EPI distortion correction using pairs of diffusion data sets acquired with opposite phase encoding (blip-up blip-down acquisitions)."
+    * *DR-BUDDI* - software for EPI distortion correction using pairs of diffusion data sets acquired with opposite phase encoding (blip-up blip-down acquisitions).

 By default, these functions use an anatomical reference for distortion correction/unwarping, and it is strongly recommended to have one when